Sententiaregum/Sententiaregum/.github/CONTRIBUTING.md

 All the PHP code in Your patch __must__ follow the [symfony coding standards](http://symfony.com/doc/current/contributing/code/standards.html)
 The frontend will be checked by the linter of the `less` package and `eslint`.

 If some code violates the CS, the build will break.
-The backend will be validated using `styleci` and the frontend with the `npm run lint` command during the continuous integration.
+The backend will be validated using `Style CI`, a continuous integration service connected with the GitHub repository, and the frontend with the `npm run lint` command during the continuous integration.

 2) Branch name, user stories and commit message
 -----------------------------------------------